 A trained descriptive sensory panel (n = 5) evaluated the characteristics of the breads based on a previously published protocol [21].
 The panel consisted of two males and three females with an age range of 27-50 years.
 Attribute intensities were rated on 5-unit, verbally anchored intensity scales.
 Altogether, three attribute categories were selected to describe the texture and flavour of the breads.
-These were: appearance (Evenness of bread on a scale in which 1 = not at all even and 5 = very even, Shape of bread on a scale in which 1 = very asymmetric and 5 = very symmetric, Intensity of bread colour on a scale in which 1 = very light and 5 = very dark), Texture of the crumb (Crumbliness on a scale in which 1 = not at all crumbly and 5 = very crumbly, Evenness of the pore size on a scale in which 1 = very soft, Springiness of the crumb on a scale in which 1 = not at all springy (the slice is broken when bended slightly) and 5 = very springy, Toughness on a scale in which 1 = not at all tough (needs only 2 bites before broken down) and 5 = very tough), Crumb flavour and colour (Intensity of the colour on a scale in which 1 = very light and 5 = very tough), Crumb flavour and colour a scale in which 1 = flavourless and 5 = very light and 5 = very tough).
+These were: appearance (Evenness of bread on a scale in which 1 = not at all even and 5 = very even, Shape of bread on a scale in which 1 = very asymmetric and 5 = very symmetric, Intensity of bread colour on a scale in which 1 = very light and 5 = very dark), Texture of the crumb (Crumbliness on a scale in which 1 = not at all crumbly and 5 = very crumbly, Evenness of the pore size on a scale in which 1 = very uneven (big pore >20 mm) and 5 = very even, Softness of the crumb on a scale in which 1 = firm and 5 = very soft, Springiness of the crumb on a scale in which 1 = not at all springy (the slice is broken when bended slightly) and 5 = very springy, Toughness on a scale in which 1 = not at all tough (needs only 2 bites before broken down) and 5 = very tough), Crumb flavour and colour (Intensity of the colour on a scale in which 1 = very light and 5 = very dark, Intensity of the flavour on a scale in which 1 = flavourless and 5 = very light and 5 = very dark, Intensity of the flavour on a scale in which 1 = flavourless and 5 = very light and 5 = very dark, Intensity of the flavour on a scale in which 1 = flavourless and 5 = very light and 5 = very dark, Intensity of the flavour on a scale in which 1 = flavourless and 5 = very intense flavour).